A Beginner’s Journey Into Steelheading: After Action Report and Lessons Learned

 It was time to head home.

 It should be noted that I did come back that evening for a dusk session, and was successful in hooking another half-pounder.
-While the fish spit the hook after about 20 seconds and was not nearly the beast of earlier that day; it was a solid 14 inch fish who was a blast to hook into.
+While the fish spit the hook after about 20 seconds and was not nearly the beast of earlier that day; it was a solid 14 inch fish that was a blast to hook into.

 The third day concluded with one 9 inch steelhead landed, one half pounder hooked and lost, and one terrifying chrome-something hooked and lost.